Hiking Venues for “Hoofing It In Oaxaca”

 Cinco Señores Mine Ruins Countryside

-Most archeological sites around Oaxaca are of Indian origin.
+Most archeological sites around Oaxaca are of indigenous origin.
 But there are Spanish ruins in the neighborhood, too.
 Montezuma II reportedly told Cortés that most of his gold came from Oaxaca, prompting the wily conquistador to claim the area as his own fiefdom and subsequent Spanish settlers to explore for the precious metal here.
 There once were significant mines in the mountains near Amatlan and Lachatao.
 Today what remains of the Cinco Señores and Socorro haciendas is a wonderland of aqueducts, stone bridges and the disintegrating remains of homes, mine facilities and a church.
 You will definitely want to bring your camera!
 Pack a flashlight, too, if you want to poke around in mine tunnels.
 Our hike will follow a footpath along a mountain stream to visit these intriguing sites.
 Sack lunch required.
 Motion sickness alert!
 T he ride to and from Lachatao may induce dizzyness.

 Time frame: 8:00 am to 4:00 pm / Distance: 4.8 Km (3.0 Mi) / Elevation change: 125 meters (410 feet) / Highest point: 1550 M (6397 Ft) / Type: out & back / Trail: footpath through the woods / Exposure: mix of shade and sun / Rating: easy to moderate